 Study the Doctrine of Hell

 Study what the Bible teaches about hell.
 Read the passages that mention the reality of hell, the duration of hell, and most importantly how humanity can avoid it.
 When we study this biblical thought, it will encourage us to point as many people as we can in the other direction.
-Jesus preached about hell more than anyone else in the Bible, because he wants men to avoid that place more than anything.
+Jesus preached about hell more than anyone else in the Bible because he wants everone to avoid it.